 If the condition of the fallen is that he has a desperately wicked heart, is by nature a child of wrath, does not seek for God, does no good, is shut up under sin, and is enslaved to various lusts, then it is not necessary for God to intervene in order to bring about their damnation.
 He is not active in causing their damnation.
 Instead, all God would have to do is leave them alone and let them go their natural way.

-In the context of Reformed theology, God intervenes to save the elect.
-But he does not intervene to damn the reprobate.
-God would predestine people to salvation and thereby actively save them (Acts 13:48; John 1:13), but he does not predestine people to damnation and actively prevent them from believing and also causes them to sin by rejecting Him.
+In the context of Reformed theology, God intervenes to save the elect, But He does not intervene to damn the reprobate.
+God would predestine people to salvation and thereby actively save them (Acts 13:48; John 1:13), but He does not predestine people to damnation and actively prevent them from believing and also causing them to sin by rejecting Him.